Blindfold (comics): Messiah Complex

 Her predictions were soon proven correct when Lady Deathstrike maims Hellion, Scalphunter seriously injures Nightcrawler and Pixie injures herself by blindly teleporting the team from the Reavers.
 The other person Blindfold mentions was apparently Forge, who was injured by Bishop; or perhaps Professor X.

 Young X-Men

 Blindfold has a nightmare in which one of her future teammates, the Young X-Men, is killed by Donald Pierce.
-She meets up with Rockslide and tells him of her premonition of the soon-to-be-formed team and mentions the death of one of their future teammates, though Santo appears to take little heed of it, being more interested in the team uniforms she saw.
-As predicted, Cyclops arrives at the cafe and offers Santo a place on the team, but also revealing that he did not wish to recruit Ruth.
-However, Santo refuses to join the team unless she is allowed to as well, noting that Ruth's vision included her on the squad as well.
+She tells Rockslide her premonition of the soon-to-be-formed team and mentions the death of one of their future teammates.
+Rockslide appears more interested in the team uniforms she saw.
+As predicted, Cyclops arrives at the cafe and offers Rockslide a place on the team, but he also reveals that he did not wish to recruit Ruth.
+Rockslide refuses to join the team unless she is allowed to as well, noting that Ruth's vision included her on the squad as well.
 Cyclops concedes, and Ruth takes her place on the squad.